BASARANOMO/Tool_streetnetwork/README.txt

-Copyright: ZHANG Mofan, CEREA EDF R&D - ENPC
-July 10th 2019

-Small tool used for deviding street segments and improving spatial resolution, which is part of MUNICH model of Polyphemus project of CEREA.
+Tool used for deviding street segments and improving spatial resolution

 -------------------------------------------------------------
 Inputs: street.dat and intersection.dat